Truist Financial Corp Acquires 4,050 Shares of Sibanye Stillwater Limited (NYSE:SBSW)

-Several other hedge funds have also made changes to their positions in SBSW.
-Sprott Inc. raised its position in Sibanye Stillwater by 190.4% in the third quarter.
-Sprott Inc. now owns 1,844,209 shares of the company’s stock valued at $20,544,000 after purchasing an additional 1,209,207 shares during the last quarter.
-Merk Investments LLC bought a new position in Sibanye Stillwater in the fourth quarter valued at about $4,339,000.
-BlackRock Inc. raised its position in Sibanye Stillwater by 11.0% in the fourth quarter.
-BlackRock Inc. now owns 7,743,560 shares of the company’s stock valued at $123,045,000 after purchasing an additional 768,077 shares during the last quarter.
-Morgan Stanley raised its position in Sibanye Stillwater by 1,666.6% in the third quarter.
-Morgan Stanley now owns 781,734 shares of the company’s stock valued at $8,708,000 after purchasing an additional 737,483 shares during the last quarter.
-Finally, Van ECK Associates Corp increased its stake in shares of Sibanye Stillwater by 15.7% in the fourth quarter.
-Van ECK Associates Corp now owns 4,110,013 shares of the company’s stock valued at $65,308,000 after buying an additional 556,450 shares during the period.
+Other institutional investors have also modified their holdings of the company.
+International Assets Investment Management LLC bought a new stake in Sibanye Stillwater during the fourth quarter worth $73,000.
+Squarepoint Ops LLC purchased a new stake in Sibanye Stillwater in the third quarter worth $123,000.
+US Bancorp DE increased its position in Sibanye Stillwater by 306.2% in the fourth quarter.
+US Bancorp DE now owns 9,257 shares of the company’s stock worth $147,000 after buying an additional 6,978 shares during the last quarter.
+ADE LLC purchased a new stake in Sibanye Stillwater in the fourth quarter worth $148,000.
+Finally, Advisory Services Network LLC increased its position in Sibanye Stillwater by 22.7% in the fourth quarter.
+Advisory Services Network LLC now owns 10,908 shares of the company’s stock worth $173,000 after buying an additional 2,016 shares during the last quarter.
 Institutional investors and hedge funds own 10.73% of the company’s stock.

-SBSW has been the topic of a number of recent research reports.
-Royal Bank of Canada restated a “buy” rating and issued a $30.00 target price on shares of Sibanye Stillwater in a report on Sunday, April 18th.
-Zacks Investment Research upgraded Sibanye Stillwater from a “hold” rating to a “buy” rating and set a $21.00 price target on the stock in a report on Wednesday, March 17th.
-Five analysts have rated the stock with a buy rating, Sibanye Stillwater currently has a consensus rating of “Buy” and a consensus price target of $23.67.
+Several equities analysts have recently weighed in on the company.
+Royal Bank of Canada reiterated a “buy” rating and issued a $30.00 price target on shares of Sibanye Stillwater in a research report on Sunday, April 18th.
+Zacks Investment Research upgraded Sibanye Stillwater from a “hold” rating to a “buy” rating and set a $21.00 price target for the company in a research report on Wednesday, March 17th.
+Five investment analysts have rated the stock with a buy rating, Sibanye Stillwater has a consensus rating of “Buy” and a consensus price target of $23.67.

-The company also recently announced a Semi-Annual dividend, which was paid on Thursday, April 1st.
-Shareholders of record on Friday, March 19th were given a $0.693 dividend.
+The firm also recently declared a Semi-Annual dividend, which was paid on Thursday, April 1st.
+Shareholders of record on Friday, March 19th were paid a $0.693 dividend.
 The ex-dividend date was Thursday, March 18th.

 Sibanye Stillwater Limited operates as a precious metals mining company in South Africa, the United States, Zimbabwe, Canada, and Argentina.
 The company produces gold; platinum group metals (PGMs), including palladium, platinum, and rhodium projects; and by-products, such as iridium, ruthenium, nickel, copper, and chrome.